jendives2000/DJANGO_project_Storefront/README.md

 ---

+## Structure of the Data Model

+The best approach consists of 2 things:
+- minimal coupling between apps
+- high cohesion in each app

+By having a smaller number of apps, we decrease the need for coupling (while trying to avoid piling functionalities, which leads to the creation of a monolith-like structure).

+By not having only one app (a monolith) that does it all, we increase the cohesion of each separate app.

+It becomes obvious that there is a **fine line between these two things**, and the balance is not always clear.

+#### Our Data Structure:

+So here, we decided on the following:
+- store app: cart, cart items, order, customer, collections, products:
+  because all of these items are strongly related to one another
+- tag app: for generic relationships (usable independently)

+---

 ## Introduction to MYSQL

 Here I only just touched the surface of Databases.
 Installing MYSQL and DataGrip and creating a new database in DataGrip.